-Current consultation (Reg 19) autumn 2023
+Regulation 19 consultation autumn 2023

-Wiltshire Local Plan Regulation 19 consultation
+Wiltshire Local Plan Regulation 19 consultation (closed)

 The publication version of the Wiltshire Local Plan builds on the findings of earlier consultations, which can be found on our previous consultations page.

-Have your say on the Wiltshire Local Plan (the Plan)
+How you could have your say on the Wiltshire Local Plan (the Plan)

 Online consultation portal